Granton, Edinburgh: Inter War to Present

 From 1932, the Council developed Granton as a major 150 acre housing scheme.
 Over 1,700 residential units, mainly tenement flats, were built from east to west in three tranches, Granton, Wardieburn and Royston Mains.
 They were designed by City Architect Ebenezer MacRae and his team, including GC Robb who laid out the latter stages and designed feature terraces in Royston Mains.
 The majority of these properties are still in use.

 Dr. Charles Munro had developed a general practice in the area, and when he was called up for national service in World War Two, his locum was pioneering German Dr. Ekkehard von Kuenssberg.
 Post-war Kuenssberg developed "The Care Trust" that integrated all local government services into one group, becoming one of the first cases of primary care in what was the newly launched National Health Service.

 Much of West Granton housing was demolished from 1995 onwards.

 The Edinburgh Waterfront scheme is bringing about the redevelopment of Leith and Granton.
 The gasworks site spread over 110 acre, is to be redeveloped as the ForthQuarter, a mixed-use development of housing, offices, local services, a park, and a new campus for Edinburgh College.
 The area was masterplanned by Foster and Partners, although the individual "plots" will be separately designed by other architects.
 As part of the redevelopment, the main storage building of the National Museums of Scotland opened in Granton in 1996.
 It does not serve a publicly accessible museum function.
 A new reception and conservation building was built at its entrance in 2005.

+In 2024, the surviving gas holder was refurbished to become the centrepiece of the Waterfront redevelopment.
+The interior of the gas holder has been designated as the Granton Gas Holder Park.
+It includes a play area, space for permanent and temporary public art, a "relaxation area", exercise trails and space for markets and sporting events.
+The entire structure is illuminated.